vectordotdev/vector/docs/usage/configuration/sinks/datadog_metrics.md

 Other responses will _not_ be retried.
 You can control the number of retry attempts and backoff rate with the `retry_attempts` and `retry_backoff_secs` options.

-### Timeouts

-To ensure the pipeline does not halt when a service fails to respond Vector will abort requests after `60 seconds`.
-This can be adjsuted with the `request_timeout_secs` option.

-It is highly recommended that you do not lower value below the service's internal timeout, as this could create orphaned requests, pile on retries, and result in deuplicate data downstream.

 ## Troubleshooting

 The best place to start with troubleshooting is to check the